 - Number of simultaneous connections: Up to 10

 With a name like TorGuard, the software better offer strong protection.
 The software’s hallmarks lie in its ability to connect to a melange of services for different activities, with four different packages available based on various needs.
-The VPN service will run you $10 each month, but there’s a cheaper proxy service if all you need to do is hide your IP address from the world.
+The VPN service will run you $10 each month, which includes server switching, DPI bypassing, malware blocking, and no activity logs.

 Like most VPN services, the program will prevent websites from viewing your personal IP address, thus preventing others from identifying you or your geographic location.
 From offshore email to unlimited server switching between thousands of servers across the globe, TorGuard offers some pretty impressive scaling.
 Skilled geeks and professionals alike should take a look at the service, along with the discount bundles that come packaged with hardware.

 The TorGuard Windows client was easy to install and made quick work of connecting to a VPN server, including the ability to choose a server location prior to connecting.
 The internet speed on our test system dropped from our usual 125 Mb/s download to 53 Mb/s, and our upload ran at 17 Mb/s compared to our usual 20 Mb/s.
 That’s not the best performance in our testing, but all internet services that we tested worked without a hitch, including Netflix and Amazon Prime Video.